Ralph Percy, 12th Duke of Northumberland: Duke

-Ralph Percy succeeded in the dukedom in 1995 on the death of the 11th duke, who had no offspring.
+Ralph Percy succeeded in the dukedom in 1995 on the death of the 11th duke, who had no children.
 As such, he was a member of the House of Lords until the passing of the House of Lords Act 1999 ended the right of hereditary peers to sit in the House.
 Hansard records no contributions to House of Lords work by Northumberland.

 The Duke assists in managing Northumberland Estates (the corporation holding the ducal assets) which has many venture subsidiaries and associated trusts, which altogether own land and property in Northumberland, Scotland and to a lesser extent London, Surrey and Tyneside.
-Ralph Percy was ranked at number 248 in the Sunday Times Rich List 2011, with an estimated wealth of £315 million.
+Ralph Percy was ranked at number 285 in the Sunday Times Rich List 2024, with an estimated wealth of £509 million.
 He or the corporation is the owner of Alnwick Castle, an ancestral ducal seat, as well as Warkworth Castle and Prudhoe Castle in Northumberland; Syon House and Syon Park in London; Hulne Park and Hulne Priory at Alnwick; Albury Park in Surrey, and other listed buildings such as Brizlee Tower.
 Northumberland Estates manages 100000 acres: directly managing 4000 acres of forestry and 20000 acres of farmland, with approximately 100 tenant farmers managing the remaining bulk of the land.

 The 12th Duke's sale on the open market, rather than at a lower price to The National Gallery, of Raphael's Madonna of the Pinks in 2003 was subject to some criticism.
 At much the same time, in response to a foot-and-mouth disease crisis, the Duke cut the rents of tenant farmers by 10 percent.
-The Duke has showed opposition to certain wind farms.
+The Duke has shown opposition to certain wind farms.
 However, he adopted renewable energy in the restoration of a hydroelectric power generator.
 The Duke is a sponsor of the NCEA Duke's Secondary School.

 On 8 April 2014, despite the vast wealth of the estate, the estate's management announced the date of a new art sale to raise £15 million to cover the costs of the Newburn flood caused by the failure of a culvert for which it was responsible on 25 September 2012.
 The sales were completed by Sotheby's in July 2014.

-In October 2021, the Duke was unsuccessful in his bid to build houses on the site of 37 allotments on his land, after over 900 people signed a petition to save the allotments, which are over a century old, and the local authority's planning committee voted to block the development.
-This came after the Duke had written to the allotment holders to tell them that if the development was blocked as a result of press coverage, then he would deny them access to the land.
+In 2015 the Percy family outraged users of allotments in Hounslow, West London, when they revoked a lease which had existed since the First World War, with the intent of developing the land for profit.
+The development plans were rejected by the planning Inspectorate in 2023 on grounds it would harm heritage assets.

 Marriage and children

-Northumberland married Jane Richard on 21 July 1979 at Traquair Parish Church.
+Percy married Jane Richard on 21 July 1979 at Traquair Parish Church in Scotland.
 They have four children: